cheng-chia/Gentrification-Projects/README.md

 # Gentrification Project

 The goal of this project is to develop methods for exploring gentrification process at a finer space time scale.
 Conventional census-based methods and new data mining approach including text processing, text clustering, and image recognition are used for this project.
-These methods were applied to salt lake city, and the results can be found on my personal website: https://cheng-chia.github.io/
+These methods were applied to Salt Lake City in Utah, and the results can be found on my personal website: https://cheng-chia.github.io/

 A part of this project becomes my thesis defended on July 11, 2017:
 "Developing a Data Mining Framework to Identify a Sense of Gentrification through Social Media Data: A Case Study Using Instagram Posts in Salt Lake City, Utah"